Data-driven acceleration of Photonic Simulations: Results

-The first data-driven model that we consider for accelerating FDFD simulations is using the principal components\cite{jolliffe2011principal} computed from the simulated fields in the training dataset as $v_1, v_2 \dots v_N$.
-The first 5 principal components of the training dataset are shown in Fig.~\ref{fig:pca}(a).
+\textbf{Principal component analysis:} The first data-driven model that we consider for accelerating FDFD simulations is using the principal components \cite{jolliffe2011principal} computed from the simulated fields in the training dataset as $v_1, v_2 \dots v_N$.
+The first 5 principal components of the training dataset are shown in Fig.~\ref{fig:pca}(a) --- {we computed these principal components by performing an incomplete singular value decomposition of a matrix formed with the electric field vectors of the training dataset as its columns}.
 The first two principal components appear like fields ``reflected" from the grating region, whereas the higher order principal components capture fields that are either transmitted or scattered away from the grating devices.
 Note that the principal components are not necessarily solutions to Maxwell's equations for a grating structure, but provide an estimate of a basis on which the solutions of Maxwell's equations for the grating structures can be accurately represented.